? Lexical comparison in eLinguistics.net

 Ear Pretty stable, semantically and also against erosion.
 Little probability to get borrowed from another language!

 Nose Very stable word, with little exposure to semantic shift.
-One of the best suited word for comparative linguistics!
+One of the best suited words for comparative linguistics!

 Hand As many other parts of the body, little exposure to borrowing and good semantic stability.
 However, in many languages, the meaning shifts from "hand" to "arm" or the other way round.